The Expendables: YouTube Takeover

 It also sidesteps the usual ad fatigue problem.
 People do not feel like they are being “served” something.
 They feel like they discovered a disruption, and discovery is what drives sharing.

-In blockbuster entertainment marketing, interactive takeovers work best when they turn passive viewing into a moment of viewer participation that feels native to the platform.
+In blockbuster entertainment marketing, interactive takeovers work best when they turn passive viewing into a moment of viewer control that still feels native to the platform.

 Why interruption works better than interruption marketing